 Rapid evolution is a defining feature of many viruses.
 This evolution is often detrimental to human health, as it enables viruses to escape from immunity and drugs.
 However, it also offers a unique vantage point to study basic questions in evolutionary biology, since we can watch viruses change in almost real time.
 Our lab studies virus evolution to address a range of basic and medical questions.
-Below are brief descriptions of our current major topics of interest, along with links to key papers.
+Below are current major topics of interest, along with links to key papers.

 It is now quite easy to monitor virus evolution at the genetic level using sequencing.
 But what do all of those mutations mean in terms of viral fitness and antigenicity?
 To address this question, we have developed ways to measure the effects on viral growth of all amino-acid mutations to key proteins from viruses such as influenza and HIV.
 We have also extended these techniques to map how all mutations affect viral neutralizaton by antibodies.
 These methods can quantify the potential for a virus to escape different antibodies, inform the design of vaccines, and help with understanding implications of viral mutations observed in infected humans.
 We are also examining whether these methods can be leveraged to better forecast viral evolution in nature.

 New experiments like the ones described above provide a wealth of detailed information about how mutations affect specific genes.
 How can we use this information to better model evolution in nature?
 We have developed a computational framework to achieve this goal by using experiments to inform more accurate phylogenetic substitutions models.
 We have shown that this approach can better identify sites of positive selection during protein evolution, and have created software that makes the methods easy to use.